 Bigcommerce has a nice dashboard and clear setup instructions.
-Funny enough, but its dashboard looks quite similar to Shopify – BigCommerce main competitor.
+Funny enough, but its dashboard looks quite similar to Shopify – BigCommerce’s main competitor.
 However, it will take you a certain time to learn the ropes, but in the end, you’ll be rewarded with a powerful shopping cart.
-The another advantage is that all the functionality you might need comes out of the box, thus you won’t have to pay for extensions like with Magento or Shopify.
+Another advantage is that all the functionality you might need comes out of the box, thus you won’t have to pay for extensions like with Magento or Shopify.
 Still, obviously, they have their app store with more than 250 apps at your service.

-Pros: You can integrate your BigCommerce store with Facebook, eBay, Google Shopping, and a whole range of product comparison sites like Shopzilla, Bizrate, Beso etc.
+Pros: You can integrate your BigCommerce store with Facebook, eBay, Google Shopping, and a whole range of product comparison sites like Shopzilla, Bizrate, Beso, etc.

 Cons: only seven free templates are available.

 Like Magento, a large BigCommerce Community is there for you 24/7.
 Various guides and documentation are also there.
-Plus, BigCommerce University – a place where you can watch educational videos online.
+Plus, BigCommerce University – is a place where you can watch educational videos online.

 Standard: $29.95 / month

 Enterprise: you should contact the company to get the details.